One of the most popular, and least expensive, 30-foot cruiser-racers ever built,but there are some trade-offs.

 A shoal draft model, drawing 11" less than the standard model, is popular in some areas where the water is spread thin, such as Florida and the Chesapeake.
 A taller rig is also offered, and might be recommended in traditionally light air areas, such as Long Island Sound.

-Handling Under Sail
+Handling the Catalina 30 Under Sail

 With the standard rig, the Catalina 30 will be slightly undercanvassed in areas with predominantly light weather conditions.
 In areas with normally heavier conditions, such as San Francisco, the standard rig should yield good performance.
 The working sail area with the standard rig is 446 square feet.
 For comparison, the Pearson 30, with the same sail area, weighs 1,900 lbs less than the Catalina 30.
 To get good performance in light air, the boat will either have to be ordered with the taller rig, or very large headsails must be carried.
 If headsails larger than a 150% genoa are carried with the normal rig, turning blocks will have to be added aft in order to get a proper lead to the headsail sheet winches.